Ana E. Núñez, MD

 Back to Top

-Candace Robertson-James is the research manager at the Women's Health Education Program, as well as an instructor in the Department of Medicine.
-She received her Bachelor of Science in biology from Villanova University, her Master of Public Health from MCP Hahnemann University and her Doctor of Public Health from Drexel University School of Public Health.
+Candace Robertson-James, DrPH, is the associate director of the Office of Urban Health Equity, Education and Research, research manager at the Women's Health Education Program, and assistant professor of medicine.
+She received her bachelor of science in biology from Villanova University, her master of public health from MCP Hahnemann University and her doctor of public health from Drexel University School of Public Health.

-Robertson-James has participated in research focused on the epidemiology of adolescent violence in urban centers such as Philadelphia; menopause education and health risks associated with the menopausal transition; cultural competence; health disparities, particularly those issues affecting women, minorities and adolescents; barriers to the inclusion of minorities in research; dating and domestic violence; health promotion interventions and the role of intersectionality (racism and sexism) in the subjective social status and overall health status of Black women.
+Robertson-James has participated in research focused on the epidemiology of adolescent violence in urban centers such as Philadelphia; cultural competence; gender and race based health disparities, particularly those issues affecting women, minorities and adolescents; barriers to the inclusion of minorities in research; dating and domestic violence; health promotion interventions and the role of intersectionality (racism and sexism) in the subjective social status and overall health status of black women.
 Robertson-James has also lead community participatory research initiatives promoting health in diverse and underserved communities.

-In addition, Robertson-James ensures that all Drexel University College of Medicine third-year clerks, as well as first-year students, receive training on intimate partner violence screening strategies in clinical venues.
-She has conducted workshops on several women's health topics in various community settings, including a workshop series at the Riverside Correctional Facility, the women's prison in the Philadelphia Prison System.
+In addition, Robertson-James ensures that all Drexel University College of Medicine third-year clerks, as well as first-year students, receive training on intimate partner violence screening strategies in clinical venues; she also teaches on a variety of other public health, health promotion and research topics at Eastern and La Salle University, where she is an adjunct professor.
+She has conducted workshops on several topics in various professional and community settings, including a workshop series at the Riverside Correctional Facility, the women’s prison in the Philadelphia Prison System.
 She has served as an evaluator of several health promotion projects and has also developed evaluation tools and presented at regional and national conferences.
-Robertson-James is a member of the American Public Health Association.
+Robertson-James is a member of the American Public Health Association and the Society for Public Health Education.

 Back to Top